Stakedllc/code-samples/README.md

 ```

-To provision validators, as illustrated in javascript below, run the following commands:
+To provision validators, run the following commands:

 ```
 $ docker image build -t staked-eth2 .
 $ docker run --env-file .env staked-eth2 provision
 ```

+Below is the javascript magic running in the Docker container:

 <table>
 <tr>